KIHeartFailure/sglt2ihf/README.md

-# R code for the project Use of the inhibitors of sodium-glucose cotransporter 2 in patients with heart failure
+# R code for the project Real-world use of sodium–glucose co-transporter 2 inhibitors in patients with heart failure and reduced ejection fraction: Data from the Swedish Heart Failure Registry

 The aim of this R code is to be transparent and document the data handling and statistical analyses performed for the project.